GLP-1 Side Effects

 Putting the Risk in Perspective

 The bone loss risk is real.
-It is also modest in absolute terms for most people — a 30% increase in relative risk sounds alarming, but it translates from a 3.1% baseline rate to approximately a 4% rate over five years.
+It is also modest in absolute terms for most people.
+A 30% increase in relative risk sounds alarming, but it translates from a 3.1% baseline rate to approximately a 4% rate over five years.
 For the vast majority of GLP-1 users who are not postmenopausal, over 65, or already osteopenic, the absolute fracture risk from GLP-1 therapy is small.

 Frequently asked questions